-Everything’s Fine with the Garage Door, Until It Isn’t
+Everything’s Fine with the Garage Door Until It Isn’t

 Doing the Heavy Lifting: The Garage Door Motor

 The garage door motor is the muscle behind your door.
 If there’s an issue with your garage door opener, it may be with the circuit board, capacitor or gears.
-The brains of the motor is the circuit board, also called a logic board.
+The brain of the motor is the circuit board, also called a logic board.
 It is what sends instructions to the different parts of your garage door.

 The capacitor is a cylinder that looks somewhat like a battery.
 It regulates the power used to open and close the garage door.